Project-Prism/Prism-OS/PrismRuntime/SSharp/README.md

-﻿## GLang V1 documentation
+﻿## SystemSharp (S#) V2 documentation

 <hr/>

-GLang is a high level graphics drawing language, it currently has no use or goals and is more of a learning experience.
-GLang is compiled to a custom bytecode that is read and executed by the GLang runtime.
+SystemSharp is a high level bytecode language, it currently has no use or goals and is more of a learning experience.
+SystemSharp is compiled to a custom bytecode that is read and executed by the SystemSharp runtime.

-You are free to make your own ports of the GLang runtime and compiler, it is very simple to do as it is mostly ``for`` loops.
+You are free to make your own ports of the SystemSharp runtime and compiler, it is very simple to do as it is mostly ``for`` loops.

 <hr/>

 ## Available functions

-Glang has many functions, here is a list of all of them:
+S# has many functions, here is a list of all of them:

-- SetMode(Width, Height);
+- Console.WriteLine("String");
-	> Sets the mode of the canvas.
+	> Writes a string to the console and makes a new line.
-- Clear(ARGB Value);
+- Console.Write("String");
-	> Clears the canvas with a set color.
+	> Writes a string to the console.
-- Draw(Shape, (Points/Dimentions), ARGB Color);
+- Throw("String");
-    > Draws a shape with the given input.
+    > Throws an exception.
 - Exit();
     > Exit the application.